marcinzh/skutek/CHEATSHEET.md

 State[Double] with Error[String] with Choice
 ```
+### Full handlers

-The easiest way of using handlers, is to handle all effects at once:
+The **easiest** way of using handlers, is to handle all effects at once:
-1. Create composed handler, covering all effects in the computation's stack.
+1. Create composed handler, covering all effects in the computation's effect stack.
 2. Handle and execute computation, all in one call.

 Example: